 Tuesday night, the Kershaw County School Board of Trustees was all set to craft a "worst case scenario budget" for the 2011-12 fiscal year at Superintendent Dr. Frank Morgan's recommendation.

-The Kershaw County School District will have a half day for students on Dec.
-17, the last day of student attendance before the holiday break.
-Staff will work a regular schedule.
+The Kershaw County School District will hold half days for students May 26 and 27, the final two days of student attendance for this school year.
 Students in developmentally delayed and 4-year-old kindergarten classes will not attend.
 SEAGUL classes will not be held.

-Lugoff-Elgin High School has announced its honor rolls for the first nine-week period.
+Lugoff Elementary School has reported its honor rolls for the third nine-week period.

 Page 1 of 1